FoxCloudera/jumpboxMaster/README.md

 ## Notes:
 *  Currently only works on AWS.
 More to come soon...
 *  This was built and tested on Docker Version: 19.03.1
+*  This assumes you already have Docker installed

 ##  Docker Setup steps: